syncwerk/syncwerk-manager/README.md

 - Add info on how to retrieve the admin token to README.md
 - Add more actions
 - Search for FIXME's and fix ;-)
-- Add expert installation mode for Seafile server
+- Add expert installation mode for Syncwerk server
-- Add Seafile server installation for other operating systems, besides Debian
+- Add Syncwerk server installation for other operating systems, besides Debian
-- Add Seafile CE installation
+- Add Syncwerk CE installation
 - Refine logging abilities

 ## License
-Copyright 2015, Alexander Jackson <alexander.jackson@seafile.de>
+Copyright 2015, Alexander Jackson <alexander.jackson@syncwerk.de>

 This program is free software: you can redistribute it and/or modify it under the terms of the [GNU Affero General Public License](http://www.gnu.org/licenses/agpl-3.0.html) as published by